John Aspinwall Roosevelt: Later years

 In 1956, Roosevelt began consulting for the investment firm of Bache and Company, which he joined in 1967, retiring as a vice-president in 1980.
 At Bache, he managed the Teamsters Union pension funds and was a friend and vocal defender of Jimmy Hoffa until the latter's incarceration.

 His philanthropic activities included serving as a fund raiser with the National Foundation for Infantile Paralysis, which his father had founded, membership on the executive committee of the Greater New York Council of the Boy Scouts of America and service as a trustee of the State University of New York.

 Within three years of Eleanor Roosevelt's death, John Roosevelt divorced and remarried.
 In 1970, he sold the Val-Kill properties.
 Thereafter, he and his second wife lived on an estate in Tuxedo, New York.
 John Roosevelt died of heart failure in 1981.
 He was buried in Saint James Episcopal Churchyard.

 Personal life

 Roosevelt received his middle name from that of his great-grandmother, Mary Rebecca Aspinwall.
 His siblings were Anna Eleanor Roosevelt (known as Anna), James Roosevelt II, Franklin Delano Roosevelt, Jr. (I) (b./d.
 1909), Elliott Roosevelt and Franklin D. Roosevelt, Jr.

 John Aspinwall Roosevelt married Anne Lindsay Clark (1916–1973) on June 18, 1938, in Massachusetts.
-Their children were:
+The couple had four children: